Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Infections

-© 2018 All the secrets of medicine on MedSecret.net
+© 2018 All secrets of medicine on MedSecret.net

-Mumps infection (mumps, mumps) is an acute viral disease with a predominant lesion of the salivary glands; less often other glandular organs are affected: pancreas, testes, ovaries, mammary glands, etc., as well as the nervous system (serous meningitis, meningoencephalitis, neuritis, etc.).
+Mumps infection (mumps, mumps) is an acute viral disease primarily affecting the salivary glands; Other glandular organs are less commonly affected: pancreas, testicles, ovaries, mammary glands, etc., as well as the nervous system (serous meningitis, meningoencephalitis, neuritis, etc.).

-For 1-2 days, the iron from the opposite side is involved in it.
-The skin over the swelling is tense, but no inflammatory changes.
-On palpation, the salivary gland is soft or doughy, painful.
-Allocate painful points N.F.
-Filatova: in front of the earlobe, in the region of the apex of the mastoid process and in the place of the notch of the lower jaw.
+1-2 days the gland from the opposite side is involved in it.
+The skin over the swelling is tense, but without inflammatory changes.
+On palpation, the salivary gland has a soft or doughy consistency and is painful.
+N.F. painful points are identified.
+Filatova: in front of the earlobe, in the area of the apex of the mastoid process and at the site of the mandibular notch.

-The defeat of the submandibular salivary glands (submaxillitis) is often combined with the defeat of the parotid salivary glands, rarely the primary and only manifestation of the disease.
-In these cases, the swelling is located in the submandibular region in the form of a round formation of a pasty consistency.
-In severe forms in the area of the gland, edema of the tissue may appear, spreading to the neck.
+Damage to the submandibular salivary glands (submaxillitis) is often combined with damage to the parotid salivary glands, and is rarely the primary and only manifestation of the disease.
+In these cases, the swelling is located in submandibular region in the form of a round formation with a doughy consistency.
+In severe forms, swelling of the tissue may appear in the gland area, spreading to the neck.

-An isolated lesion of the sublingual salivary gland - sublingualis - is extremely rare.
-In this case, the swelling appears under the tongue.
+Isolated damage to the sublingual salivary gland - sublingual - is extremely rare.
+In this case, swelling appears under the tongue.

-Orchitis usually appears 1-2 weeks after the onset of damage to the salivary glands; the primary localization of mumps infection, the testicles become less common.
-The disease is manifested by pain in the scrotum and testicle.
-The testicle enlarges, hardens, with
+Orchitis usually appears 1-2 weeks after the onset of damage to the salivary glands; The primary localization of mumps infection is the testicles.
+The disease manifests itself as pain in the scrotum and testicles.
+The testicle enlarges, thickens, with

 palpation is sharply painful.
 The skin of the scrotum is slightly hyperemic.

-Serous meningitis often appears on the 7-10th day of illness, after the symptoms of damage to the salivary glands begin to subside or are almost completely eliminated.
-It begins acutely, with a rise in temperature, the appearance of a headache and repeated vomiting.
-From the first days of the disease, meningeal syndrome is revealed: stiff neck muscles, positive symptoms of Kernig, Brudzinsky.
-The severity of clinical manifestations can be different, which determines the severity of the disease.
-The final diagnosis is based on the results of a lumbar puncture.
-With mumps meningitis, the cerebrospinal fluid is transparent, flows out in frequent drops or a stream, high lymphocytic cytosis is detected (from 0.5x106 / l to 3x106 / l), up to 95-98% of lymphocytes.
-The protein content is slightly increased (from 0.99 to 1.98 g / l), and the amount of glucose and chlorides is within the normal range.
+Serous meningitis most often appears on the 7-10th day of illness, after the symptoms of damage to the salivary glands begin to subside or are almost completely eliminated.
+It begins acutely, with fever, headache and repeated vomiting.
+From the first days of the disease, meningeal syndrome is detected: stiff neck, positive Kernig and Brudzinsky symptoms.
+The severity of clinical manifestations may vary, which determines the severity of the disease.
+The final diagnosis is made based on the results of a spinal puncture.
+With mumps meningitis, the cerebrospinal fluid is transparent, flows out in frequent drops or streams, high lymphocytic cytosis is detected (from 0.5x106/l to 3x106/l), up to 95-98% of lymphocytes.
+The protein content is slightly increased (from 0.99 to 1.98 g/l), and the amount of glucose and chlorides is within normal limits.

 When serous meningitis is combined with encephalitis (meningoencephalitis), the disease is manifested by impaired consciousness, delirium, convulsions, hyperkinesis and pathological reflexes are possible.

 Neuritis and polyradiculoneuritis are rare.
-A sudden enlargement of the parotid gland can lead to compression of the facial nerve and paralysis.
-In this case, on the side of the affected facial nerve, the function of the facial muscles is disturbed: the folds of the forehead are smoothed, the eyebrow is somewhat pubescent, the eyelid does not close (hare's eye), the nasolabial fold is smoothed.
-Soreness appears at the exit point of the facial nerve.
+A sharp enlargement of the parotid gland can lead to compression of the facial nerve and paralysis.
+In this case, on the affected side facial nerve function is impaired facial muscles: the folds of the forehead are smoothed, the eyebrow is somewhat pubescent, the palpebral socket does not close (hare eye), the nasolabial fold is smoothed.
+Pain appears at the exit point of the facial nerve.

-In the period of mumps convalescence, polyradiculitis of the Guillain-Barre type is possible.
-Clinically, they are manifested by gait disturbance, paresis and paralysis of the lower extremities, which have all the peripheral signs: absence of reflexes, decreased muscle tone, muscle atrophy, symmetry of the lesion.
+During the period of convalescence of mumps, polyradiculitis of the Guillain-Barre type is possible.
+Clinically, they are manifested by gait disturbances, paresis and paralysis of the lower extremities, which have all the signs of peripheral ones: absence of reflexes, decreased muscle tone, muscle atrophy, symmetry of the lesion.
 At the same time, pain occurs.
-In the cerebrospinal fluid, the protein content rises and lymphocytic cytosis increases.
+In the cerebrospinal fluid, the protein content increases and lymphocytic cytosis increases.

-Mumps pancreatitis usually develops in combination with damage to other organs and systems, occurs on the 5-9th day from the onset of the disease.
+Mumps pancreatitis usually develops in combination with damage to other organs and systems and occurs on the 5-9th day from the onset of the disease.
 In rare cases, it is the only manifestation of the disease.
-The diagnosis is made by an increase in the level of amylase in the blood.
+The diagnosis is established by increasing the level of amylase in the blood.

-For laboratory confirmation by ELISA, specific IgM class antibodies are detected in the blood.
-Specific class IgC antibodies appear somewhat later and persist for many years.
+For laboratory confirmation using ELISA, specific antibodies of class 1§M are detected in the blood.
+Specific antibodies of class 1§C appear somewhat later and persist for many years.

-Mumps infection, which occurs with damage to the salivary glands, is differentiated from purulent mumps, mumps with sepsis, infectious mononucleo
+Mumps infection, which occurs with damage to the salivary glands, is differentiated from purulent parotitis, mumps in sepsis, infectious mononucleotide

-zom, with blockage of the duct of the salivary gland, etc. Mumps meningitis is differentiated from enterovirus serous meningitis, tuberculous meningitis.
-Mumps orchitis is differentiated from enterovirus orchitis, bacterial orchitis, etc.
+zom, with blockage of the salivary gland duct, etc. Mumps meningitis is differentiated from enteroviral serous meningitis, tuberculous meningitis.
+Mumps orchitis is differentiated from enteroviral orchitis, bacterial orchitis, etc.

-Purulent mumps usually occurs against the background of any bacterial infection of the oral cavity, paranasal sinuses, sepsis.
+Purulent parotitis usually occurs against the background of some bacterial infection oral cavity, paranasal sinuses, sepsis.

-With infectious mononucleosis, the lymph nodes, including the parotid ones, are enlarged.
+With infectious mononucleosis, the lymph nodes are enlarged, including the parotid ones.
 The salivary glands remain unaffected.

 When the salivary gland duct is blocked, the process is one-sided, there is no fever.
-Salivary gland stones can be detected with sialography or ultrasound.
+Salivary gland stones can be detected using sialography or ultrasound.

 Serous meningitis of enteroviral etiology is rarely the only manifestation of the disease.
 The data of the epidemic history and the results of laboratory examination are of decisive importance.